Transfer and routing of Gaussian states through quantum complex networks with and without community structure: Erd o s-R e nyi and modular random networks

 \subsection{Normal modes in modular random networks}

-A network with community structure may allow transfer over normal modes other than the center of mass mode.
+Here we consider modular networks, or networks with community structure.
+These networks are characterized by high link density within some groups of nodes, and a lower link density between the groups.
+Such networks may allow transfer over normal modes other than the center of mass mode.
 In general, a network with $M$ communities has, including the center of mass mode, $M$ normal modes which are well separated from the rest and to which multiple nodes couple with significant strength \cite{chauhan2009spectral}.
 The coupling strengths to these normal modes depend strongly on the community the node is in.
 State transfer is then possible within a community over those modes to which the nodes couple strongly, and between communities if the nodes in both communities couple strongly to the same normal mode.
 If the communities have no good fast normal modes in common, they may in any case communicate over the slowest normal mode.

 To generate modular random networks we used a stochastic block model (SBM) \cite{holland1983stochastic}.
 In effect the model constructs $M$ communities of ER-networks, and randomly adds edges between the communities.
 We present here results for a 40-node network of four equally sized communities, with edge probability $p_{\text{w}}=0.75$ within each community and $p_{\text{b}} = 0.025$ between communities.
+These probabilities were chosen to produce a pronounced community structure, with nodes having a high degree from links internal to their community in line with the results of the previous section.
 A single example realization is shown in Fig.~\ref{fig:modular_example}, with the mean coupling strengths of the nodes in each community to the four lowest normal modes shown in the inset.
 As noted earlier, by construction all nodes couple to the center of mass mode with equal strength.
 For the other modes the coupling strength is strongly dependent on the community, and at least two communities have a significant coupling to each normal mode.
 We observe that this behaviour holds for most networks with the chosen parameters.

 The oscillators have same properties as in Sec.~\ref{sec:erdosrenyi}, and the external oscillators' effective coupling strength is according to Eq.~\eqref{eq:appendix3chain} with $c_3 = 50$.
 The large value for $c_3$, corresponding to a very weak coupling, was chosen to highlight the difference between good and bad normal modes; with a strong coupling, even good normal modes could allow only low fidelity transfer.
 The state to be transferred is again the squeezed vacuum $\Ket{r=1,\varphi=0}$.